CampusLoopApp/CampusLoop/README.md

 ## Completed Milestone 11 User Stories

-[x] User can see a profile screen with their posts

 [x] User can make a post

 [x] User can see a feed of relevant campus events

 [x] User stays logged in (note that the user is logged in when the app opens - unlike in last week's gif, where they were directed to a login screen

+## Completed Milestone 12 User Stories

+[x] User can add profile picture

+[x] User can change bio

+[x] User can see feed of their own posts under their profile

+[x] User can see a feed of relevant campus items being sold

+[x] User can log out